 Lymphatic massage also promotes tissue regeneration.
 As such, it can help fractures heal easily.

-More than just fixing your insides, manual lymphatic drainage can augment your physical appearance as well.
+More than just fixing your insides, it can augment your physical appearance as well.
 Since it promotes tissue regeneration, it eliminates the ugly marks associated with surgical incisions, scars, stretch marks and wrinkles are enhanced.

-Although manual lymphatic drainage harbors many benefits, there are some factors you need to consider before undergoing this form of therapy.
+Although it harbors many benefits, there are some factors you need to consider before undergoing this form of therapy.

 - It should not hurt!
 If it does, have the therapist stop the session immediately.